astrayblackcat/dicebot/README.md

 #### Commands
 `/sheet` - Takes one string argument, a sheet ID from Google Sheets for a Fabula Ultima character sheet, and stores it in sheets.db.\
 `/roll` - Takes a string argument, in the form of dice notation.
-Can include any stats for a character sheet registered in `/sheet` in the form of shorthand, i.e, `wlp` or `str`, and additionally `initiative` which is converted to `dex+ins` upon running the command.\
+Can include any stats for a character sheet registered in `/sheet` in the form of shorthand, i.e, `wlp` or `str`.\
 `kh1 or kl1` are also valid, for representing, for keeping the highest or lowest of a multi-dice roll, as well as single numbers to add bonuses.\
 Consecutive dice notation should be joined with a `+`.